FJ-Rodriguez-Lozano/Billiard-dataset/README.md

 	url = {-},
 }
 ```
+## Dataset link
+The dataset requires approximately 190 GB of memory and is available at the following web link:[Link](ENLACE a OneDRIVE)

 ## Dataset content
 The data set includes: 100 recordings of shots made in the blackball billiard modality; 100 recordings of shots in the carom billiard modality; 100 recordings of shots in the snooker billiard modality.
 In addition, not only are these recordings available, but the exact positions have been obtained manually for a subset of each modality, carrying out comparisons with different methodologies and with the algorithm proposed in our work.
 Therefore, in the dataset we can find the following folders and files: